JuliaDynamics/ConcurrentSim.jl/docs/source/welcome.rst

 The continuous time simulation is still under development and will be based on a quantized state system solver that naturally integrates in the discrete event framework.

 SimJulia contains tutorials, in-depth documentation, and a large number of examples.
 The tutorals and the examples are borrowed from the SimPy distribution to allow a direct comparison and an easy migration path for users.
+The differences between SimJulia and SimPy are clearly documented.

-SimJulia is released under the MIT License.
+SimJulia is Released under the MIT License.